reshmabidikar/slate/source/includes/_payment-transaction.md

 ### Retrieve a payment transaction by external key

-Retrieve a Payment object based on a PaymentTransaction external key, which is given as a query parameter
+Retrieves a Payment resource object based on a PaymentTransaction external key.

 **HTTP Request**